X-Y-Zhou/VAE-CME/README.md

 - "Fig3def" and "Fig4b" includes the training data, training results and parameters trained by VAE of four models, which are Birth Death model, Bursty model, Telegraph model and Oscillation model.
 - "Fig5bcd_Fig6b" describes how VAE predicts distributions for reaction systems with different delay mechanisms, different kinetic parameters and different topologies.
 - "example_plus" describes an example that similiar to the example in "Fig5bcd_Fig6b".
 The only difference is that the time delay $\tau$ in "example_plus" follows the normal distribution while the time delay $\tau$ in "Fig5bcd_Fig6b" follows the uniform distribution.
+- "Fig7" describes how VAE predicts distributions for the mRNA turnover model with different kinetic parameters.

 **Requirements:**